 Many cats dislike sudden, loud noises so it’s no surprise that fireworks are top of the list when it comes to things they dislike the most!
 It’s important to keep your cat inside during times that fireworks are most likely to be set off, such as the weekend before Bonfire Night, on November 5th itself, the weekend following and of course New Year’s Eve.
 A scared or startled cat may panic and get stuck, lost or worse, so keeping them indoors will prevent this from happening and also helps to drown out the noise a little.

-You can purchase various plug-in diffusers and sprays from companies such as Feliway and Pet Remedy which help to calm your cat during stressful periods such as Bonfire Night, vet visits and moving house.
+Just as with dogs, you can purchase various plug-in diffusers and sprays from companies such as Pet Remedy and Ceva which help to calm your cats during stressful periods.
 You can use them on their own or in combination with other strategies such as sprinkling some much-loved catnip around the home, turning the volume up on the TV to help muffle the noisy bangs outside and preparing a few safe and cosy hideouts for your cat to retreat to.
 Implementing these tips should be enough to help keep your cat as calm and relaxed as possible but you can also give them plenty of fuss and a good meal just before it gets dark so they will feel more inclined to want to sleep through most of the evening.

 Small animals that live outside such as rabbits, guinea pigs and pet chickens should be kept to their usual routine as a change in this may actually upset them more than the fireworks themselves.
 Ensure they’re kept safely and securely in their homes at night so that they can’t run away, and give them plenty of treats such as fresh vegetables and hay to keep them occupied throughout the evening.
 Providing plenty of hay not only gives them something to nibble on but can also help to drown out the noise of the fireworks if they snuggle into it.
 Hutch and run covers are also good at helping to drown out the loud bangs.
 This should be enough to keep smaller pets happy but if they seem particularly distressed then bring them inside during the loudest nights so that you can keep an eye on them and comfort them.